kaylin239/MicroStrategy/README.md

 <img src="./readmeContent/e2.png"  width="300"/><img src="./readmeContent/e3.png"  width="300"/>

-My name is Stephen Lippens, and I've been working with MicroStrategy and its API toolkits since 2010.
+My name is Stephen Lippens, a Principal Solutions Architect who's been working with MicroStrategy and its API toolkits since 2010.
 My goal is to port over all the code samples and projects I've created over the years into this master repository.
 Downloading this single repository will give you access to a wide variety of samples touching on all the various SDKs available.

 ## Documentation